ToJans/tojans.github.com/content/posts/reference-by-value-in-typescript/index.md

     }
 ```

 Did you spot the problem?
-Instead of `"wood"`, I accidentily typed `"wood "`.
+Instead of `"wood"`, I accidentally typed `"wood "`.

 Luckily it raises a proper error at runtime, which allows you to fix the problem, but it does require a round-trip to the engine.